Ttrruuces: Origins

 Jules Apollinaire and Natalie Findlay first met in the summer of 2014.
 As they both lived on Broadway Market in East London, they started to hang out to later realize how alike they were.

 Natalie said in an interview "Within days of meeting each other we started jamming and writing songs together and very fast we were living together making music all the time.
 We always knew we'd start a band together.
 After three years, the idea of TTRRUUCES was born."

 When asked about the name and its meaning, Jules mentioned since he was a kid, he would play around with letters trying to find symmetries within the structure of words.
 "It was a bit obsessive so I made it into a whole game that continues until today.
 It's those mind games that made me write the word TTRRUUCES on a note.
 Natalie noticed it one day and loved it and we were like ‘ttrruuuuuces.’
 We straight away wrote the song “TTRRUUCES” and adopted the name.
 The word stuck with us."

-2019–present: Debut album
+2019–2020: Debut album

 On 18 October 2019, Ttrruuces released their first single "Sad Girl".
-Their debut album, Ttrruuces, followed in 2020.
+Their debut album, Ttrruuces, followed in June 2020.
+In October of the same year, they released a cover of "I Put a Spell on You" by Screamin' Jay Hawkins.

+2023-present: Jjuuiices

+On 8 March 2023, "You Make Me Feel Good" was released via AntiFragile Music, followed by "Tainted Blue" on 14 April and "Stfu" on 24 May.
+On 12 July, they released "Snakes" and announced their second album Jjuuiices with a scheduled release date of 20 October 2023.